Inside: The Crescent City is the ultimate place to celebrate a milestone birthday! ➡

 Everyone got butterfly or disco ball headbands so that we would look as fun as the room…

-I didn’t take a picture of the Poisson en Papillote that I chose as my entree, but I did get photos of a couple of the desserts.
+I didn’t take a picture of my entree— Poisson en Papillote, but I did get photos of a couple of the desserts.
 This is their signature Mile High Pie:

 And the Banofee Pavlova: